torvalds/linux/Documentation/networking/arcnet.rst

    Client, which means I need the arc0e device.
 It needs to be able to talk to both insight and freedom, and also use freedom as a gateway to the Internet.
-(Recall that patience has a "private IP address" which won't work on the Internet; that's okay, I configured Linux IP masquerading on freedom for this subnet).
+(Recall that patience has a "private IP address" which won't work on the Internet; that's okay, I configured GNU/Linux IP masquerading on freedom for this subnet).

    So patience (necessarily; I don't have another IP number from my